simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 for the web application.

-I only started the Android application from Android Studio and I have not tried to start it from the command line.

-There is also an option to run the whole application with Docker and Docker Compose.
-The docker-compose file is located in the root directory of the project and the Dockerfiles for the backend and the UI are located in the corresponding directories.
-To run the application with Docker and Docker Compose you can use the following command:
+It is also possible to run the entire application using Docker and Docker Compose.
+The docker-compose file is located in the root directory of the project, and the Dockerfiles for the backend and the user interface are located in the corresponding directories.
+To run the application using Docker and Docker Compose, you can use the following command:

 ```shell
 docker compose up -d
 ```

-This will start the backend, the UI, and the database in separate containers in the background.
-You can then access the UI at `http://localhost:8081` and the backend at `http://localhost:8080`.
-The database will be available on `localhost:5432`.
+This starts the backend, the user interface and the database in separate containers in the background.
+You can then access the user interface at `http://localhost:8081` and the backend at `http://localhost:8080`.
+The database is available at `localhost:5432`.

-The Dockerfile for the frontend starts the frontend with `gradle wasmJsBrowserRun -t --quiet` which seems to start a development server.
-Starting it in this way takes a few minutes.
-You can see when the frontend is ready when you see the following message in the logs of the Docker container:
+The frontend Dockerfile starts the frontend with `gradle wasmJsBrowserRun -t --quiet`, which appears to start a development server.
+The startup process takes a few minutes.
+You can see when the frontend is ready when you see the following message in the Docker container logs:

 ```
 Waiting for changes to input files...